dbaldree/yiimp_install_scrypt/README.md

 https://github.com/cryptopool-builders/multipool_original_yiimp_installer
 *****************************************************************************************************

-## Install script for yiimp on Ubuntu Server 18.04 (use Tpruvot's Yiimp)
+## Install script for yiimp on Ubuntu Server 18.04

 ###### :bangbang: **IMPORTANT** :
 - USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 -- do not use 20.x or 16.04! -- do not use root